 “Where will Maxi look first for the chocolate?”

-With this new wording, even three-year-olds tended to get the right answer most of the time.
+And with this wording, even three-year-olds tended to get the right answer most of the time.

 What about the last example—the one with the two rows of coins?

-This is another task developed by Piaget, and it’s supposed to test a child’s understanding of conservation, the idea that some properties (like the number of items in a set) don’t change because we merely move things around.
+This is another task developed by Piaget, and it's supposed to test a child's understanding of conservation, the idea that quantities don’t change merely because we move things around.

 Next, the adult takes the coins in the first row and changes the spacing between them.
 Then she asks you the same question again—are there "more, less, or the same in each row?"